-Additionally, the Mexican government introduced the Basel III capital standards in 2012 and the Basel III transposition in the United States will be effective in 2015.
-This lack of uniformity may lead to an uneven playing field and to competition distortions.
-Moreover, regulatory fragmentation, with some countries bringing forward the application of Basel III requirements or increasing such requirements, could adversely affect a bank with global operations such as the Bank and could undermine its profitability.
+Basel III implementation differs across jurisdictions in terms of timing and the applicable rules.
+For example, the Mexican government introduced the Basel III capital standards in 2012 and Basel III implementation in the United States will be effective in 2015 for credit institutions with total consolidated assets of less than US\$250 million.
+Proposals for the different additional capital requirements that may be imposed such as the Consultative Document in relation to the imposition of TLAC requirements upon G-SIBs, also provide for different capital requirements for different institutions even though those institutions may be direct competitors in the relevant markets in which they operate.
+This lack of uniformity in implemented rules may lead to an uneven playing field and to competition distortions.
+Moreover, a lack of regulatory coordination, with some countries bringing forward the application of Basel III requirements or increasing such requirements, could adversely affect a bank with global operations such as the Bank and could undermine its profitability.

-There can be no assurance that the implementation of these new standards will not adversely affect the Bank's ability to pay dividends, or require it to issue additional securities that qualify as regulatory capital, to liquidate assets, to curtail business or to take any other actions, any of which may have adverse effects on the Bank's business, financial condition and results of operations.
+Finally, there can be no assurance that the implementation of the above capital requirements will not adversely affect the Bank's ability to pay Distributions on the Preferred Securities or result in the cancellation of such Distributions (in whole or in part), or require the Bank to issue additional securities that qualify as regulatory capital, to liquidate assets, to curtail business or to take any other actions, any of which may have adverse effects on the Bank's business, financial condition and results of operations.
 Furthermore, increased capital requirements may negatively affect the Bank's return on equity and other financial performance indicators.

-Tax treatment of deferred tax assets following CRD IV
+Tax treatment of deferred tax assets following the implementation of CRD IV

-In addition to introducing new capital requirements, CRD IV provides that the deferred tax assets (DTAs) of a financial institution must be deducted from its regulatory capital (specifically it core capital or CET1 Capital) for prudential reasons, as there is generally no guarantee that DTAs will retain their value in the event of the institution facing difficulties.
+In addition to introducing new capital requirements, CRD IV provides that deferred tax assets (DTAs) that rely on the future profitability of a financial institution must be deducted from its regulatory capital (specifically its core capital or CET1 capital) for prudential reasons, as there is generally no guarantee that DTAs will retain their value in the event of the institution facing difficulties.

-This new deduction introduced by CRD IV has a much greater impact on Spanish banks, such as the Bank, than other international banks due to the particularly restrictive nature of certain aspects of Spanish tax law.
+This new deduction introduced by CRD IV has a significant impact on Spanish banks due to the particularly restrictive nature of certain aspects of Spanish tax law.
 For example, in some EU countries when a bank reports a loss the tax authorities refund a portion of taxes paid in previous years but in Spain the bank must earn profits in subsequent years in order for this set-off to take place.
 Additionally, Spanish tax law does not recognise as tax-deductible certain amounts recorded as costs in the accounts of a bank, unlike the tax legislation of other EU countries.
-An example of this is the "generic provisions" (provisiones genéricas) made by Spanish banks, which are only considered to be tax-deductible costs when they are converted into specific provisions relating to exposures.

-Due to these differences and the greater impact of the requirements of CRD IV with respect to DTAs, the Spanish regulator implemented certain amendments to the Spanish Law on Corporate Income Tax

-(Royal Decree Law 4/2004 of 5 March 2004, as amended) through RD-L 14/2013.
-This provides for certain DTAs to be treated as a direct claim against the tax authorities if a Spanish bank is unable to reverse those temporary differences within 18 years or if it is liquidated, becomes insolvent or incurs accounting losses.
-This amendment will allow a Spanish bank not to deduct such DTAs from its regulatory capital.
+Due to these differences and the greater impact of the requirements of CRD IV with respect to DTAs, the Spanish regulator implemented certain amendments to the Spanish Law on Corporate Income Tax (Royal Decree Law 4/2004 of 5th March, as amended) through RD-L 14/2013, which also provided for a transitional regime for DTAs generated before 1st January, 2014.
+These amendments enable certain DTAs to be treated as a direct claim against the tax authorities if a Spanish bank is unable to reverse the relevant differences within 18 years or if it is liquidated, becomes insolvent or incurs accounting losses.
+This will, therefore, allow a Spanish bank not to deduct such DTAs from its regulatory capital.
+The transitional regime provides for a period in which only a percentage (which increases yearly) of the applicable DTAs will have to be deducted.
+This transitional regime has also been included in Law 27/2014.